lizmat/articles/sbom-2.md

 The [slides of a presentation](https://security.metacpan.org/presentations/gpw2025-cpan-security-sustainability/#/2) that Salve gave in Germany earlier this year are very enlighting.
 Some of the points in that presentation:

 - Supplying incorrect, incomplete, and/or misleading information may be fined up to 5M EUR or 1% of global turnover
-- The CRA applies to all products with digital elements
+- The CRA applies to all products with digital elements, including:
   - Connected devices
   - Non-tangible digital products
   - […their] remote data processing solutions